frapa/typpy/README.md

 support for many python versions.

 Since python 3.6 has end-of-life in December 2021, typpy does not support it.
-We encourage developers to upgrade python to a supported version.
+I encourage developers to upgrade python to a supported version.